techidaily/site-win11-tips/source/_posts/methods-to-recover-faulty-windows-file-organizer.md

  To check if the Disk Defragmenter service is running properly, follow the steps:

-1. Open the Services app (see[ways to open the Services app on Windows](https://www.makeuseof.com/windows-11-open-services-app/) ).
+1. Open the Services app (see [ways to open the Services app on Windows](https://www.makeuseof.com/windows-11-open-services-app/) ).
 2. Scroll down to the "Optimise drives" service and double-click on it.
 3. Click on the drop-down menu and set the Start type to "Manual."
 4. Make sure the Service status is "Running."
 If it is not, then click on**Start** to run it.